radiantlogic-v8/documentation-ido/documentation/admin-controls/manage-dashboards/modify-dashboard.md

+---
+title: Modify a Dashboard
+description: Modify a Dashboard
+---

 # Modify Your Dashboard

 This document is intended for technical and functional administrators who have access to create and modify dashboards.
 It outlines steps to update existing dashboards.